-Contemporary online Kanban solutions are loaded with many more features compared to the traditional physical boards.
+Contemporary online Kanban software is loaded with many more features compared to the traditional physical boards.
 Now information across Kanban cards is way more accessible and provides a great advantage for both onsite and remote teams.

 Basically, digital Kanban cards have a front side and back side.

 Kanban Card Configurations

 Different team members observe and digest information in different ways.
 Some would like to see the whole data for a given task simultaneously, while others prefer to spot only the most valuable information.